calyxir/calyx/README.md

 section, you can "activate" the sub-circuit contained in a control point.
 If a sub-circuit is activated, then values flow through it normally.
 If a circuit is not activated, then values are stopped before entering the sub-circuit.
 This ensures that if a sub-circuit has a side-effect, the side-effect is not triggered when a circuit is not active.
+In addition to activation, there are ways to direct a logical flow of time.
+You can have sequentional compostion, `(A --- B)`, and parallel composition, `(A ; B)` that let you express whether two sub-circuits should be activated in parallel or whether the second activation shouldn't be triggered until after the first completes.
+There are also conditionals of the form `if A then B else C` which activates `B` or `C` depending on the result of activating `A`. (maybe `A` shouldn't be an activation but rather a variable storing the result of `A`?
+Idk yet how variables should fit into this).
+Finally there are loops which let you specify that a sub-circuit should be activated repeatedly over time.

 ## Syntax
 You can define new modules as follows: